storybookjs/solidjs/CONTRIBUTING.md

 # Getting Started

-storybook-solidjs is developed against a specific node version which is defined in an `.nvmrc` file.
+moreapp-storybook-solidjs is developed against a specific node version which is defined in an `.nvmrc` file.
 You can use any Node version manager that uses the `.nvmrc` configuration file.

 ## Ensure you have the required system utilities